rutgerblom/SDDC.Lab/README.md

   b) If ```Deploy.Setting.IPv6: True```, then an IPv6 subnet will be allocated.

 5. The ```Pod.BaseOverlay.<IPVersion>.RangePrefix``` setting specifies the CIDR setting used by the DHCP Scope to create it's range of addresses from.
 The IP addresses comprised within this CIDR range is always the highest network within the provisioned IP subnet.
 For example, if the IP subnet that is provisioned is ```10.204.60.0/24```, and if the ```Pod.BaseOverlay.IPv4.RangePrefix``` setting is set to ```28```, the IPv4 range configured on the DHCP Scope will be ```10.204.60.241-10.204.60.254```.
 DHCP ranges are created for both IPv4 and IPv6 subnets.

-### Workload Management
-SDDC.Lab can now enable Workload Management on nested vSphere Clusters during Pod deployment.
-This feature is enabled per vSphere Cluster under the ```Nested_Cluster``` section in your ```config.yml```.
-When enabled a Tanzu Supervisor Cluster is automatically configured for the vSphere Cluster.
-Workload Management in SDDC.Lab relies on the NSX-T Native Load Balancer so NSX-T with an NSX-T Edge must also be deployed as part of the Pod.
-If you decide to leverage this feature, here are the items that need to be configured to enable the automatic configuration of Workload Management:

-1. Make sure that ```Deploy.Product.NSXT.LocalManager.Deploy``` and ```Deploy.Product.NSXT.Edge.Deploy``` settings are set to ```true``` in your ```config.yml```.
-By default, these settings are set to ```true```.

-1. Set the ```SupervisorCluster.Enable``` setting to ```true``` for a nested vSphere Cluster under the ```Nested_Cluster``` section in your ```config.yml```.
-By default, this setting is set to ```false```, thereby preventing Workload Management from being configured.

-2. Optionally, make changes to the other settings related to the Supervisor Cluster.

-3. After Pod deployment finishes you need to assign your Tanzu license to the Supervisor Cluster asset in the vCenter "Licenses" module.
-This is needed even when you have added a Tanzu license to your ```licenses.yml``` as currently it isn't possible to automate the Supervisor Cluster license assignment.

 ## Known Items